-Take the time during the first third of your meeting to do this and you will improve your chances of winning business; you will keep business with the client longer and will enjoy more testimonials and referrals than those sales people who jump right to the sales agenda.
+Take the time during the first third of your meeting to do this and you will improve your chances of winning business, keep business with the client longer, and enjoy more testimonials and referrals than those sales people who jump right to the sales agenda.

 Don’t make this mistake - take time to invest in building rapport.